-Examining Sales Processes to Improve SaaS Conversion Rate
+4 Ways to Improve SaaS Conversion Rates

 If your sales cycles are long or complicated, this can explain a low SaaS conversion rate.
 If you’re trying to attract qualified leads or enterprise customers instead of a “self-serve” sign-up method, then it’s reasonable to expect things to be drawn-out in terms of gaining new customers.